beauty

 Modern beauty is not only about power but also a market issue.

-And so, forget who you are.
-Go and buy your new equipment.
+So, forget who you are.
+Go ahead and buy your new gear.
+In the end, beauty has become just another product.

 For so long we have been brainwashed to accept plastic dolls with ultra-white teeth as a beauty ideal.
 Ultra-white teeth do not even exist in nature, not to mention doughnut lips.
 How could we believe these were human features?